klemense1/CarND-PID-Control-Project/README.md

 ## Describe the effect each of the P, I, D components had in your implementation.

+#### P
-The Proportional component directly controls the deviation from the central.
-It steers in proportion to the Cross Track Error.
+The proportional component directly controls the deviation from the center of the lane.
+It contributes to the steering in proportion to the Cross Track Error (CTE).

+#### D
-The differential term prevents the controller to oscilate around the wanted value.
+The differential component prevents the controller to oscilate around the wanted value.
+It contributes to the steering in proportion to the derivative of the CTE.

+#### I
-The Integral component can deal with systematic biases like a broken vehicle that is forced to go left all the time or a wind blowing consistently in one direction.
-Using the I component, we adjust to the bias.
+The integral component can deal with systematic biases like a broken vehicle that is forced to go left all the time or a wind blowing consistently in one direction.
+It contributes to the steering in proportion to the accumulated of the CTE.
 As the car in the simulator has no bias, I have set the Integral component to zero, which resulted in the best results I could achieve.

 [video1]: ./simulator-recording.mov "Video Output"

-[link to my video result][video1]
+A sample video of the PID-controlled vehicle can be seen here: [link to my video sample][video1]

 As the integral term could be set to zero (as described above), I only had two parameters left to choose, which is why I decided for manual tuning.

 I had first set both the differential and integral component to zero to only have a P-Control.
 This way I was able to come up with a gain that was good enough to keep the controller on the road for the beginning.
 Unfortunately, the car was oscillating and the oscilation was building up.
 Next, I started to change the gain of the differential component to come up with the following parameter setting:

-kP = 0.05
-kD = 5
+kP = 0.05 and kD = 5